 Background

-The Department is proposing to sell part Crown land adjoining 54–56 Merrigal Street, Griffith, through direct negotiation with the owner of the adjoining property.
-The purpose is to facilitate the development of 16 Specialist Disability Accommodation units.
+The Department recently sought community feedback on the proposed sale of part Crown land adjoining 54–56 Merrigal Street, Griffith, through direct negotiation with the owner of the adjoining property.
+The purpose of the sale is to facilitate the development of 16 specialist disability accommodation units.

 Location: Lot 2086 in Deposited Plan 1203492